puppetlabs/puppetdb/README.md

 ## Contributing

-If you would like to contribute to PuppetDB, please take a look at our [contributing doc][contributing]
+If you would like to contribute to PuppetDB, please take a look at our [contributing doc][contributing].

 ## Maintenance